6. Controversies and Controls

 Maps and mapmaking

 New World discovery depended upon and fostered the industry of map-making.
 The use of copperplate engraving, along with changes in the way maps were drawn to guide navigation or record exploration, altered the look and quality of maps in the 16th and 17th century.57 Because all maps require distortion—the projection of the details of a spherical form onto flat surfaces—techniques for their production relied equally on mathematical skill, graphical techniques, and geographical knowledge.
 The map used by Columbus was made in a workshop before any landmass could be charted in the lands he would discover, but he took a cartographer on his voyage, Juan de la Cosa.
 The 1507 Waldseemüller Map was the first to use the term America; but it is the 1513 map by the Ottoman mapmaker, the Piri Reis, that is the first to show the New World.58 Dutch and Flemish mapmakers quickly outstripped all others for accuracy and fineness, with a series of renowned and highly skilled figures defining the field: Gerardus Mercator (who created the particular projection associated with his name), Abraham Ortelius (maker of the first modern atlas at the end of the 16th century), Jodocus Hondius (who drew on first hand accounts to provide detail in his maps), and Willem Blaeu (whose maps were included in paintings by the Dutch artist Vermeer).59 These are only a few of the major figures whose maps also supported the trade in spices, sugar, and other goods that the Dutch East India Company embarked on once it was founded in 1602.
 The West Indies Company was the single largest slave trading company, and the voyages to and from Africa were responsible for transporting hundreds of thousands of people into slavery.
-The maps so elegantly adorning tables, walls, and atlases, were instruments used in this commercial trafficking in human lives.
+The maps so elegantly adorning tables, walls, and atlases were the instruments used in this commercial trafficking in human lives.

 Any attempt to turn print technology into the cause of religious strife, political upheaval, colonial abuses, or other forms of cultural coercion immediately makes itself vulnerable to the charge of techno-determinism and oversimplification.60 But what is clear is that printed materials not only become part of the social fabric through circulation of ideas, but that the very objects themselves are often serving as scenes of contestation.
 One of the main issues that arises in the 17th and early 18th centuries, however, is struggle for control over intellectual property.
 Until that period, though authors might have an identity and a following, they lost control of their work once it was sold to a printer/publisher and made public in printed form.
 The initial expressions of copyright, known as the Statute of Anne, or the Copyright Act of 1709, were meant to protect publishers from the rampant piracy that proliferated across borders as well as within them.
-Titled, “An Act for the Encouragement of Learning by vesting the Copies of Printed Books in the Authors or purchases of such copies during the Times therein mentioned,” it is considered the first government regulation of the right to copy written material.61 This form of control, like all of the others mentioned here, continues into the present, even as it has been expanded to deal with the complexities of digital publishing and text production.
+Titled “An Act for the Encouragement of Learning by vesting the Copies of Printed Books in the Authors or purchases of such copies during the Times therein mentioned,” it is considered the first government regulation of the right to copy written material.61 This form of control, like all of the others mentioned here, continues into the present, even as it has been expanded to deal with the complexities of digital publishing and text production.
 Religious strife and political struggles would continue, but printing served scientific knowledge and political purposes as well, as will be clear in the chapters ahead.

 1 A vast bibliography exists on the Stationers’ Company; for an introduction and overview, see Cyprian Blagden, The Stationers’ Company: A History, 1403-1959 (London: Allen & Unwin, 1960). ↩